 Aggregation is one of the most widespread phenomena in animal groups and often represents a collective dynamic response to environmental conditions.
 In social species the underlying mechanisms mostly obey self-organized principles.
 This phenomenon constitutes a powerful model to decouple purely social components from ecological factors.
 Here we used a model of cockroach aggregation to address the problems of sensitivity of collective patterns and control of aggregation dynamics.
 The individual behavioural rules (as a function of neighbour density) and the emergent collective patterns were previously quantified and modelled by Jeanson et al. (2003, 2004).
 We first present the diverse spatio-temporal patterns of a derived model in response to parameter changes, either involving social or non-social interactions.
 This sensitivity analysis is then extended to evaluate the evolution of these patterns in mixed societies of sub-populations with different behavioural parameters.
 Simple linear or highly non-linear collective responses emerge.
 We discuss their potential application to control animal populations by infiltration of biomimetic autonomous robots that mimic cockroach behaviour.
 We suggest that detailed behavioural models are a prerequisite to do so.

-This list is based on CrossRef data as of 14 september 2021.
+This list is based on CrossRef data as of 29 january 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.